This post is a continuation of How to start a blog : Free Blogging Guide for Beginners series using Bluehost (as wordpress hosting provider)

 Disclosure: Please note that this post contains affiliate links.
 If you purchase any services via these links, at no additional cost to you, I may earn a commission.
 This helps to keep this blog alive.
 In your support, it also helps every beginner to start their blog and make money by having these guides and support available.

-How To Start a WordPress Blog on BlueHost: Easy to Follow Guide [For Beginners]
+How To Install WordPress on Bluehost : Easy to Follow Tutorial

 Step 1: Choose Your Web host (Bluehost)